tomeshnet/documents/meeting_notes/20160805_planning-meeting-notes.md

 **CoC Workgroup**: Lee, Nick, Ben, Leandro, Dennis, David, Curtis, Dawn, Michael

-MICHAEL: I'm concenrned about how people can screw with the system, malicious intent, etc.
+MICHAEL: I'm concerned about how people can screw with the system, malicious intent, etc.

 BEN: Network level abuse need to be handled at the protocol level.